 Preparing for your appointment

-In most nonemergency situations, you will start by seeing a family doctor or an eye specialist (ophthalmologist).
-You may be referred to a doctor specializing in nervous system disorders (neurologist) or a specialist in both neurological disorders and disorders affecting the eye and visual pathways (neuro-ophthalmologist).
+In most nonemergency situations, you typically start by seeing a family doctor or an (ophthalmologist).
+You may be referred to a doctor who specializes in nervous system disorders (neurologist) or a specialist in both neurological disorders and disorders affecting the eye and visual pathways (neuro-ophthalmologist).

 What you can do